hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 above table, HAPI clients should be able to handle the full range of HTTP responses.
 Also, the HAPI server code may not be the only software to interact with a URL-based request from a HAPI server.
 There may be a load balancer or upstream request routing or caching mechanism in place.
-Therefore, it is good client-side practice to be able to handle any HTTP errors.
+Therefore, it is a good client-side practice to be able to handle any HTTP errors.

-Also, recall that in a three digit HTTP error code, the first digit is the main one client code should examine for determining response status.
+Also, recall that in a three-digit HTTP error code, the first digit is the main one client code should examine for determining the response status.
 Subsequent digits give a finer nuance to the error, but there may be variability between servers for the exact values of the seconds and third digits.
-HAPI servers are allowed to use more specific values for these second and third digits, but must keep the first digit consistent with the table above.
+HAPI servers are allowed to use more specific values for these second and third digits but must keep the first digit consistent with the table above.

 Consider the HTTP 204 error code, which represents "No data."
 A HAPI server is allowed to return this code when no data was present over the time range indicated, but (per HTTP rules) it must